10 Day Group Plant Dieta

 The Dieta Process

-The dieta typically begins with an Ayahuasca ceremony to initiate and strengthen the bond with the plant spirit.
-Maestra Olinda facilitates this opening through intention, icaros, and energetic alignment.
-After this ceremony, each participant returns to their tambo, where the bulk of the dieta is spent in solitude, immersed in nature and personal reflection.
+The dieta usually begins with an Ayahuasca ceremony to establish the connection with the plant.
+The Maestra facilitates this process through intention, icaros (medicine songs), and energy work.
+After the ceremony, each participant spends their days in solitude, immersed in nature, practicing deep meditation and reflection to receive the teachings of the plant

-Your meals will be lovingly prepared by the family, following daily instructions from Maestra Olinda based on the guidance she receives from the plants.
-You will receive two meals per day, consisting of rice, lentils, simple vegetables, and, when available, fish, chicken, or eggs.
-A short water fast may also be practiced at the start of your dieta as an offering of respect and gratitude to the plant spirit.
-While not required, this can deepen your receptivity, and guidance is offered if you choose to include it.
+Your meals will be lovingly prepared by the family, who follow daily directives from the maestra based on guidance given by the plants.
+On non-ceremony days, you will enjoy three meals a day, consisting of rice, lentils, dieta-friendly vegetables, and, when possible, fish, chicken, or eggs.
+On ceremony days, you will receive two meals.
+A water fast may be practiced at the beginning of your dieta as an offering of gratitude to the spirit of the plants.
+While this fast is not obligatory, it can significantly deepen your experience, and we will guide you through the process.

-The combination of solitude and a restricted diet enhances your dream state, often leading to vivid dreams and inner visions.
-Traditionally, these altered states of consciousness are used by healers to receive guidance, learn how to heal others, and receive specific songs from the plants.
-These songs, called icaros, become essential tools in the Shaman’s practice.
+The combination of solitude and a restricted diet enhances your dream state, making your dreams more vivid and intense.
+Traditionally, healers use these vivid dreams and visionary experiences with Ayahuasca to receive guidance, learn how to heal others, and receive specific songs from the plant spirits.
+These icaros are essential tools in their healing practices.

 The Role of Mapacho & Ayahuasca